mayonez1/sudoku/sudoku/Documentation.md

 ## ///PART 1 - Types, Operators, and Exceptions///

 ### Types
-<p>Currently, the program uses two custom types (defined in types.hpp) - the point type, and the grd type.
-Both of these are under namespace SUDK.</p>
+<p>Currently, the program uses three custom types (defined in types.hpp) - the point type, the grd type, and the settings type.
+All of these are under namespace SUDK.</p>

 **point Type:**